Kamieniu/angular-style-guide/README.md

 There is a convenience factor to having code and the associated HTML in the same file.
 It's easier to see how the two relate to each other.
 These two things will be of equal value for many people, so you'd just pick your favorite and move ahead with life if this were all there was to it.
 But that leads us to the reasons you should keep your templates in your components, in my opinion:
-It is difficult to make use of relative filepaths for external templates as it currently stands in Angular 2.
+It is difficult to make use of relative file paths for external templates as it currently stands in Angular 2.
 Using non-relative paths for external templates makes your components far less portable, since you need to manage all of the /where/is/my/template type references from the root that change depending on how deep your component is.
 That's why I would suggest that you keep your templates inside your components where they are easily found.
 Also, if you find that your inline template is getting large and unwieldy, then it is probably a sign that you should be breaking your component down into several smaller components, anyway..."

 > Source: StackOverflow

-**My own opion is to keep Component Template as a inline html.
-This way we force ourself to keep component's code small.**
+**My own opinion is to keep Component Template as a inline html.
+This way we force our self to keep component's code small.**

 > If you use VScode to produce code I suggest to install this extension:
 > https://marketplace.visualstudio.com/itemstemName=natewallace.angular2-inline